Grant Bradley: The tourists are coming - what they will find

 But some tourist businesses haven't made it, a city-size chunk of the workforce has been lost to tourism and the personal stories of business loss have been heartbreaking.
 Tourism for many who work in it is more about the bottom line, for them it becomes a something of a calling, the pleasure of sharing special experiences with guests and working with like-minded people.

-Despite some concerns about too many tourists in some places at some times of the year, pre-Covid the county was largely supportive of the industry and very happy about the $17b in foreign exchange it earned.
+Despite some concerns about too many tourists in some places at some times of the year, pre-Covid the country was largely supportive of the industry and very happy about the $17 billion in foreign exchange it earned.

 The tax-hungry Government raked in billions of dollars in GST, income and company taxes.

-But more than 700 days into the absence of overseas visitors has left the sector on its knees.
+But more than 700 days with an absence of overseas visitors has left the sector on its knees.

 A survey last year by Tourism Industry Aotearoa found that a third of all the people employed in tourism have gone, with a loss of 72,285 people from the industry – equivalent to almost the entire population of Palmerston North.